Sunday 11 August 2024

 • Do flesh and blood hips and thighs reveal the same movements of skin and muscle as shown on the PGF, and can a man in an ape suit replicate them?
 You can probably guess the answer to this.

 This brings us to another chapter in the book, where Munns explains that the appearance and movements of Patty in the film are completely consistent with a living creature.
 You cannot read the book without coming to the conclusion that the film is genuine.
-Therefore, until someone equally qualified comes forward and reveals errors in his logic and, preferably, duplicates the film artificially, we must accept this as the definitive analysis of the film.
+Therefore, until someone equally qualified comes forward and reveals errors in his argument and, preferably, duplicates the film artificially, we must accept this as the definitive analysis of the film.
 The corollary, of course, is that, incredible as it may seem, there really is a huge, hairy, bipedal ape unknown to science stomping around North America.

 There is yet one other question to be ask: why has no other film of such clarity ever been made?
 Why have all the many recent so called "bigfoot" photos or films been of such poor quality?
 I think I answered this in an earlier post about a less convincing photo.